 When you expand internationally, you need to think about admin tasks as much as the legal tasks, and focus on how you’re going to ensure those tasks are managed efficiently

 Outsourcing can be challenging in and of itself - especially if you’re expanding across multiple regions at the same time.
 You need a local law firm to help with regulations, and you end up collaborating with so many different firms that it takes up a massive chunk of your time.
 At one point I was working with four different law firms, which distracted my focus from the core legal issues.

 Scaling into the US was a massive learning experience, and it shaped how I approached future expansions.
 I embedded a mindset of outsourcing admin work, so I could focus on the core high-risk areas and evaluate those with key business stakeholders.
-With each subsequent project, I ran a request for proposals (RFP) process to identify a firm that could externally manage all our global expansions and regulatory protection, instead of interacting with a local firm for each region, from California and Texas across to New York.
+With each subsequent project, I ran a request for proposals (RFP) process and ran a vendor comparison matrix to identify a firm that could externally manage all our global expansions and regulatory protection, instead of interacting with a local firm for each region, from California and Texas across to New York.

 Want to learn more about how to create, build and scale a world-class legal function?
 Download our eBook, 'Legal for scaleups'.

 The bad news: there’s no clear-cut answer on how to balance your workload.
 The good news: you can establish your priorities based on experience, and fall into a rhythm that suits you.
 Liberis is a financial services business, so I know that our key issues are always going to be regulatory - are our activities regulated?
 Do we need a licence?
 Do we need to set up a branch in the area?
 You have to ask yourself some key questions, and identify points of urgency in the answers.
 That’ll help you drill down on the details.